Notch up the flavour of your Indian dishes, wraps or sandwiches with this tasty, tangy and spicy chutney in just 5 minutes.

 It really is very easy to make green chutney.

-Wash and pat dry the herbs, then blend all the ingredients together – and you’re done!
+Wash and pat dry the herbs, then blend with the rest of the ingredients to a smooth paste – and you’re done!

 Helpful tips